When and Why Existing Homes May Need to Meet New Building Codes

 First things first: when we talk about bringing a home “up to code,” we’re referring to ensuring it meets the current building standards set by local and national authorities.
 Building codes help ensure safety, efficiency, and functionality in our homes.

 The residential building codes are a national standard with widely adopted guidelines.
-However, local jurisdictions may have specific rules that need to be adopted or were omitted from the code during the adoption process.
+However, local jurisdictions may need to omit or adopt specific rules during this adoption process.
 Always check with your local code official or the authority having jurisdiction (AHJ) for the most accurate information.

 When You’re Making Significant Changes